blexolonde/Customer-Churn-Prediction-for-SyriaTel/README.md

 The dataset includes the following key features:

 ### **Customer Demographics**
-- state: The U.S. state where the customer resides.
+- `state`: The U.S. state where the customer resides.
-- account length: Duration (in days) the customer has been with the company.
+- `account length`: Duration (in days) the customer has been with the company.

 ### **Service Plans**
-- international plan: Whether the customer has an international calling plan (Yes/No).
+- `international plan`: Whether the customer has an international calling plan (Yes/No).
-- voice mail plan: Whether the customer has a voicemail plan (Yes/No).
+- `voice mail plan`: Whether the customer has a voicemail plan (Yes/No).

 ### **Usage Metrics**
 - number vmail messages: Number of voicemail messages.